bahar61119/Level-4-Thesis/README.md

 # thesis
-# We are developing this application as a demonstration of our thesis work.
-# We are actually woring on P2p.
-Thats why we are using WifiDirect infrastructure in android.
+We are developing this application as a demonstration of our thesis work.
+This application's main concentration is on P2p using WifiDirect infrastructure in android.